RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 Blazor components contain life cycle events and `OnInitAsync()` is one that you can use to fire code when the component is first loaded.
 In this example, I set up a timer and simply fire it every second and explicitly for `this.StateHasChanged()` which forces the UI to refresh.
 This has the effect that the time displayed is now updated every second even when no browser event is fired.

 > #### @icon-info-circle DateTime Format Issues
-> Due to a bug in Mono, DateTime values in Blazor **always display as UTC** even when using `.ToLocalTime()`.
-The problem is that timezone handling is currently not working in Mono but this will be fixed in future versions.
+> Due to a bug in Mono, `DateTime` values in Blazor **always display as UTC** even when using `.ToLocalTime()`.
+The problem is that timezone handling in Mono is currently not working, but this bug will be fixed in future versions.

 ### Layout Page
 You probably noticed that the Hello page shows more HTML layout than what this sample displays.
 This HTML is rendered as part of the Layout page.